mu-opensource/Morpx-docs-en/MoonBot/MoonBot_App/MoonBot_APP_Control.md

 # APP Remote Control

-First entry into APP controller, chooses the corresponding configuration.
+First select the remote controller, and then chooses the corresponding robot form.

 ## Introduction to Controller Use

 ![](./images/MoonBot_App_C.jpg)

-1.WiFi Conncet
+1.WiFi Connection

 Click on the combination of color blocks that match the color of the LED light of the VisionSensor to start the connection.